Backpack with Bottom Cooler

 And of course, the entire concept of having a cooler in your backpack means that the cooler itself should perform, and keep things cold.
 While Rubbermaid did a great piece on how to keep things colder in a cooler, we are big fans of starting with a cooler that flat-out works.
 Everything we noted below is one that we can stand behind.

 With that in mind, there are a number of packs that really stand out, receiving great reviews and demonstrating all the design features we note here.
-With packs designed for various activities, we looked for the best and found these.
+With packs designed for various activities, we looked for the best and found these packs from makers who we trust.

 North Coyote Insulated Backpack